MounaBelaid/personal-website-academia/content/talk/R-Ladies Abuja and Oman R Users Group Git and GitHub Workshop/index.md

   focal_point = ""
 +++

+I was delighted to animate a workshop for [Oman R Users Group](https://www.meetup.com/oman-r-user/) and [R-Ladies Abuja](https://www.meetup.com/rladies-abuja/).
+The announcement is available [here](https://www.meetup.com/oman-r-user/events/288598836/).

-Join me on September 24 at 5:30pm CEST!
-This workshop will serve as an introduction to the use of Git and GitHub in RStudio.
-This workshop is designed for new R programmers, new GitHub users, new Git users, students, and managers.
+This workshop served as an introduction to the use of Git and GitHub in RStudio.
+This workshop was designed for new R programmers, new GitHub users, new Git users, students, and managers.
 Besides, some programming knowledge with R will be helpful but is not required.

-Registration is required, and the event is free!

 Please find in the following [link](https://mounabelaid.github.io/Getting-familiar-with-the-use-of-git-and-github-in-rstudio/) my slides.
+The recording video is also available [here](https://youtu.be/qbI_Xp_EubA).